CCHS-Melbourne/Chatterbox/README.md

 ## Aim:

-A probably outdated-by-now project to create OpenAI assistants with access to manuals for equipment like 3d-printers in order to make it easier and funner for new users to learn to use said equipment.
+A project to connect Push-to-talk OpenAI assistants with access to manuals for equipment like 3d-printers in order to make it easier and funner for new users to learn to use said equipment.
 Bonus addition of voice effects to differentiate the voices a bit from stock open-AI voices.

 In many ways, this project is like a home assistant speaker box.
 While an internet/phone application would likely be the best implimentation of such a concept from a cost perspective, I started doing this and had a bit of fun learning along the way.